 Far Northern Australia is a land of extremes.
 Huge bushfires ravage the ancient landscape in the dry season and the world’s biggest thunderstorms bring torrential rain and flooding in the wet season.
 These almost-Jurassic conditions have created some of the richest wetlands on Earth.

 The coast, rivers and waterholes are haunted by sharks.
-The plains are guarded by territorial buffalo and venomous snakes, but the apex predator is an ancient dinosaur: the saltwater crocodile.
-Saltwater crocodiles have been on the planet in almost identical form for 200 million years -- even surviving the meteor strike that wiped out the rest of the dinosaurs.
+The plains are guarded by territorial buffalo and venomous snakes but the apex predator here is a living dinosaur, the saltwater crocodile.
+They have been on the planet in almost identical form for 200 million years—even surviving the meteor strike that wiped out the rest of the dinosaurs.

 Take an epic journey through some of the wildest landscapes on Earth as we take you deep into the crocodile’s world.
 Australia’s Great Wild North is shot in magnificent 8K for IMAX® and other Giant Screen theaters.
 Specialized underwater camera rigs have been designed to get the audience closer than ever before to the most powerful jaws on Earth.